 Keeping a child’s personal health record

 You are encouraged to organize and keep a personal record of your child’s medical information.
 The doctor will help you create this.
 That way, as the child enters adulthood, they have a clear, written history of the diagnosis, the treatments, and the doctor’s recommendations about the schedule for follow-up care.
-ASCO offers forms to help create a treatment summary to keep track of the treatment your child received and develop a survivorship care plan when treatment is completed.
+The American Society of Clinical Oncology (ASCO) offers forms to help create a treatment summary to keep track of the treatment your child received and develop a survivorship care plan when treatment is completed.

 If a doctor who was not directly involved in your child’s care will lead the follow-up care, be sure to share the treatment summary and survivorship care plan forms with them and with all future health care providers.
 Details about the specific treatment given are very valuable to the health care professionals who will care for your child throughout their lifetime.